-The already existing institutional base and national capacity to manage POPs in the MoE will be maintained and strengthened, if necessary.
-UNIDO will be the implementing and the MoE executing agency and Project Coordination Unit (PCU).
-The PCU will consist of the Project Coordinator (NPC), Project Technical Specialist (PTS) and Assistant to the project coordinator.
+SERNA executing agency and Project Coordination Unit (PCU).
+The PCU will consist of the

+Project Coordinator (NPC), Project Technical Specialist (PTS) and Assistant to the Project Coordinator.
 The main responsibilities of the PCU will be to (1) draft the project work plan including assigned responsibilities amongst government and other stakeholders, (2) manage the project execution, initiation, final planning and budget.
 In addition, the PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project life.
-Strong emphasis will be placed on the participation of the private sector, civil society, and women's group to ensure their active involvement in the project.
+Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the execution of the project.